epw/consensus/Consensus Book.md

 ### Losing a Character

 If you ever find yourself with inspirations totaling more than twice the number of anchors you have remaining, that’s the moment you’ve taken a look to see where the line is, the one that mages can’t step over and maintain their humanity, and you notice that it’s a few steps behind you.
 This character will be wrapping up, one way or another.
 When you lose an anchor or gain an inspiration that would put you over this threshold, you lose the character.
 They become something other than human.
-Depending on what the circumstances were, a character might descend into a magic-fueled rage for the rest of eternity, or they might throw off the shackles of their earthly form and ascend to a higher consciousness, for some examples.
+Depending on what the circumstances were, a character might descend into a magic-fueled rage for the rest of eternity, or they might throw off the shackles of their earthly form and ascend to a higher consciousness, just for a couple examples.
 Work with the MC to determine what happens to the character, and then if you don’t have any other characters to play, grab a playbook and make a new one.
 The MC will almost certainly bring your "lost" character back in some way through the story, so everyone can interact with… whatever they have become.

+\newpage

 # Gear and Accoutrements

 ## Gear

 Gear covers notable possessions.
-This is the modern world, so there are lots of trivial or common items that don’t get mentioned often: You probably have a pair of shoes, likely have a cellphone, could carry a pen, and so on.
+This is the modern world, so there are lots of trivial or common items that don’t get mentioned often: You probably have a pair of shoes, could carry a pen, may have a flashlight and so on.
+You may be likely to have a cellphone, depending on where and when your story is set, and the characters' socioeconomic status.
 These aren’t called out anywhere on your character sheet.
 That doesn’t mean they don’t exist, of course.
 You might use them as part of a move, and some MC moves might mean that it turns out your wallet fell out of your pocket and you only notice at the worst possible moment.
 Determine together, as a table, what is normal to expect people to have (a game about working in an Antarctic base is going to have different assumptions from one about being deep in the city).
 You also might want to have it be noteworthy that your character lacks one or more expected modern-day items.
 But, in general, don’t stress about exactly how many socks your character has.

 However, some things are interesting by their nature, and most everyone has items that are relevant to them, and show something about their preparation, or sentimentality.
 This is listed under Gear on your character sheet, and you select it from lists during character creation.

 Starting gear is listed in categories, from within which you choose.
 Think about why your character happens to have that, what it means, and how they might have used it already.
 Mention it to the other players, too, since it might spark ideas for them.

 Note that starting gear also doesn’t cover some other possessions, like where you live, or items that are Anchors.
-Homes are particularly important (see the Anchors chapter), and having one to live in usually means it is an Anchor, unless something unusual has happened.
-For other Anchors, though, if they represent something that would generally need to be called out in Gear, like a gun or a motorcycle, then they need to be listed under Gear in order to be functional.
+Homes are particularly important (see the [Anchors chapter](AnchorsChapter)), and having one to live in usually means it is an Anchor, unless something unusual has happened.
+For other Anchors, though, if they represent something that would generally need to be called out in Gear, like a gun or a motorcycle, then they need to also be listed under Gear or else they are sentimental, but not functional.
 Starting Anchors and starting Gear should usually have an option that allows them to line up in this way.
 Nothing stops you from choosing one but not the other, of course.
-Maybe the motorcycle is just a motorcycle, nothing special, and maybe the pistol that keeps you Anchored to the memory of your father is kept permanently unloaded.
+Maybe the motorcycle is just a motorcycle, nothing special, and maybe the pistol that keeps you Anchored to the memory of your father had its barrel welded shut when you were a child, as a form of protest.

 When you make or acquire a new item of significance, either through normal play or through a move such as Universal Programmer, make sure to write it on your playbook under the Gear section.
 Sometimes this could be as simple as telling the MC you’d like to buy something.